ericpd/LOki_Scanner/README.md

 <kbd>![image](img/deploy-loki.png)</kbd>

 ## Collecting <a name = "Collecting"></a>
-Start the listener then from the powershell script start Loki to search for IoCs and results will be sent from Loki to Odin
+Start the listener then from the powershell script start Loki to search for IoCs and results will be sent from Loki to LOki Scanner

 <kbd>![image](img/collect.png)</kbd>